SunGlow Guide

 Instead of memorizing generic tanning schedules, let SunGlow show you the real-time UV at your location.
 The app displays the current UV index, helps you calculate your safe exposure window, and times your session with relaxing lo-fi music.
 Whether you're tanning at home, on vacation, or at altitude, SunGlow gives you the data you need to choose the right hour every time.

-Yes, especially in summer when UV rises quickly.
+Learn more about SunGlow →Yes, especially in summer when UV rises quickly.
 UV 3-5 in the morning hours provides great tanning conditions with lower burn risk.
 Check SunGlow for the exact UV at your location and time.

 Neither is inherently better.
 What matters is the UV index at that specific hour on that specific day.
 Morning and late afternoon typically offer moderate UV levels ideal for controlled tanning.
 SunGlow removes the guesswork by showing you the actual number.